hyosung11/Launch-School/Courses/JS129/Interview/study_guide20220623.md

 In JavaScript *objects can only inherit from one object, and classes can extend only one other class*.
 In other words, an object can have only one prototype object.
 This is **single inheritance**.

-Some programming languages allow classes to inherit from multiple classes, a functionality known as multiple inheritance.
-JavaScript doesn't support **multiple inheritance**, so a class can only inherit from one class.
+Some programming languages allow classes to inherit from multiple classes, a functionality known as **multiple inheritance**. *JavaScript doesn't support multiple inheritance, so a class can only inherit from one class.*

 This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
 For instance, suppose we have a `Pet` class from which several other specific classes inherit.
 The inheritance relationship might look like this: